OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Which operators need full importation?

-Allow us to dig a bit deeper into the issues surrounding VAT and customs when airlines or commercial operators (like Part 135) are flying within the EU and showcase how VAT issues can be handled under full importation using the 0% VAT airline exemption, mainly referring to the use of the often-mentioned judgment C-33/11, A Oy from the European Court of Justice (ECJ).
+Allow us to dig a bit deeper into the issues surrounding VAT and customs when airlines or commercial operators (such as Part 135) fly within the EU and showcase how VAT issues can be handled under full importation using the 0% VAT airline exemption, mainly referring to the use of the often-mentioned judgment C-33/11, A Oy from the European Court of Justice (ECJ).

 What are the preconditions for the 0% VAT airline exemption?